vacp2p/rfc/content/docs/rfcs/36/README.md

   Default `10000`
 - `storeRetentionTimeSeconds`: max number of seconds that a message will be persisted in the database.
   Default `2592000` (30d)
+- `websocket`: custom websocket support parameters.
+See `Websocket` section for defaults
+- `dns4DomainName`: the domain name resolving to the node's public IPv4 address.

 For example:
 ```json
 {